ARM-software/psa-api/doc/ext-pake/api/pake.rst

 PAKE cipher suites
 ~~~~~~~~~~~~~~~~~~

 Most PAKE algorithms have parameters that must be specified by the application.
-These parameters include:
+These parameters include the following:

-*   The cryptographic primitive used for for key establishment, specified using a `PAKE primitive <pake-primitive>`.
+*   The cryptographic primitive used for key establishment, specified using a `PAKE primitive <pake-primitive>`.
 *   A cryptographic hash algorithm.
 *   Whether the application requires the shared secret before, or after, it is confirmed.